intel/pmem-csi/README.md

 ## Supported Kubernetes versions

-PMEM-CSI driver implements CSI specification version 1.0.0, which only supported by Kubernetes versions >= v1.13.
+PMEM-CSI implements the CSI specification version 1.x, which is only supported by Kubernetes versions >= v1.13.
 The following table summarizes the status of support for PMEM-CSI on different Kubernetes
 versions: